UdaySagar25/scala-spark/articleFiles/20-2-25/spark-json-file-parsing.md

 ### Summary
-In this article, we have seen:
+In this article, we have looked into:
-- What are the common issues faced while reading a JSON file.
+- Common issues faced while reading a JSON file.
-- How to read JSON files when the field names are enclosed in single quotes(' ') and not enclosed.
+- Reading JSON files when the field names are enclosed in single quotes(' ') and not enclosed.
-- How to read JSON files when there are comments in the files.
+- Reading JSON files when there are comments in the files.

 ### References
 - [Spark JSON documentation](https://spark.apache.org/docs/3.5.4/sql-data-sources-json.html)